hackergrrl/peer-npm/README.md

 > an npm-compatible registry backed by peer-to-peer networks

-**NOTE**: This is just a WIP experiment and barely works; please adjust expectations accordingly.

-TODO: write-up
+**NOTE**: Very unstable and mad science-y.
+Use at your own discretion.

 ## WHY would someone want something like this?

 - I want an easy way to use/publish/install packages when I'm offline
 - I want to be able to install/share packages /w my friends over LAN
 - I want my packages to be available & resistant to censorship & network failure
 - I want a fail-safe in case npm Inc ever goes away or is seized by the government
 - I want a package manager whose backend is 100% permissively open source

 ## Usage